dontscrewme/ezcfg/README.md

 ## Overview

-Do bugs pop up from nowhere when your system is upgraded/downgraded?
+Do bugs pop up from nowhere when system is upgraded/downgraded?

-Do you feel it's very difficult to add/delete/modify configuration on your system?
+Do you feel it's very difficult to add/delete/modify configuration on system?

 Do you think the current scheme of dealing with configuration is not portable/scalable at all?